pythonindia/inpycon-blog/content/blog/2021/announcing-inkind-sponsors-first.md

-Title: Announcing some of our InKind sponsrs for PyCon India 2021 - IBM Quantum, Fulfil.IO, and DeepSource
+Title: Announcing some of our InKind sponsrs for PyCon India 2021 - DeepSource, EPAM, FulFil.IO, and IBM Quantum
 Date: 2021-08-25 17:00
 Category: 2021
-Slug: keynote-inkind-sponsors
+Slug: announce-inkind-sponsors
 Summary: We are happy to announce some of our InKind Sponsors for PyCon India 2021!